A spreading shrub to 2.5 m tall.

-It is often found on rocky slopes in rocky sandy soils as a part of Eucalyptus woodland communities.
+It is often found on rocky slopes in rocky sandy soils as a part of dry sclerophyll woodland and forest communities.

 The shrub typically has a dense or erect to spreading habit and finely greyish haired branchlets.